Extended applicability domain of viscous anisotropic hydrodynamics in (2+1)-D Bjorken flow with transverse expansion: Results

 \subsection{Evolution behavior}

 We now compare the time evolution in \VAH\ and \RTa\ kinetic theory, as shown in Fig.~\ref{fig:evolve}.
-By varying the shear viscosity, we probe the behavior of systems over a wide range from dense to dilute regimes.
+Keeping in mind the remarks made at the end of Sec.~\ref{sec:models}, varying the shear viscosity allows us to effectively probe the behavior of systems over a wide range in system size.